pragmatic-objects/site/_chapters/009_equivalence_101.md

 It all gives us an important conclusion:

-> Equivalence term is applicable to instances of only those classes, constructors of which are logic free and attributes of which are final.
+> Equivalence term is applicable to instances of only those classes, constructors of which are free of logic and attributes of which are final.

 Taking into account all the examples and conclusions we made above, we can make the second definition of equivalence: